Custom Form

 }

-XML descriptor of the custom task form that has only Task complete button:
+XML descriptor for a custom task form that has only Task complete button:

 <view xmlns="http://jmix.io/schema/flowui/view"